vjammi/datastructures/src/main/java/io/dev/v2/linkedList/readme.md

 ## Partition List
     Given the head of a linked list and a value x, partition it such that all nodes less than x come before nodes greater than or equal to x.
-You should preserve the original relative enrichedTransaction of the nodes in each of the two partitions.
+You should preserve the original relative order of the nodes in each of the two partitions.

     Partition the list at 3
         Input  = 1   5   4   2